 That means you will be expected to submit two 1-page written reflections to the Program Manager.
-Although these reflections won’t be graded, it’s important to try your best to clearly explain what you’ve learned.
-If the Program Manager feels like you could reflect further, they will ask you to take another shot.
-The Program Manager will be available by appointment during Tuesday night Drop In to meet with you and discuss your progress if you feel like you need help.
+Although these reflections will not be graded, it is important to try your best to clearly explain what you have learned.
+If the Program Manager feels like you could reflect further, they will ask you to try rewriting your reflection, and are open to having a conversation about what else you can think about.

 At the end of every Fall, Winter, and Spring term, the MacPhee Centre hosts a Program Celebration and this is your chance to show off all your hard work.
-You will be expected to take part in the celebration by either displaying a visual piece of art you’ve been working on, or perform a song or play that you’ve written.
-This step can be nerve wracking because there are a lot of people at our celebrations but don’t worry!
+You will be expected to take part in the celebration by either displaying a visual piece of art you have been working on, or perform a song or play that you have written.
+This step can be nerve wracking because there are a lot of people at our celebrations but do not worry!
 Everyone in the audience is there to make sure you feel supported and celebrated, nobody is judging your work.

-This is a mandatory part of receiving the credit so make sure you consider whether it’s something you can really see yourself doing.
-We know you can do it, and we’ll help you along the way if you need it.
-For more information on the Personal Development Credit process, please click the link below to be redirected to the Personal Development Credits Information for Students and Parents/Guardians manual published by the Department of Education.
+If you are already taking programs at the MacPhee Centre, why not use your time to help you graduate?
+We would be happy to say we helped and you will have to spend a little less time in school.
+For more information on the Personal Development Credit process, please click the link below to be redirected to the Personal Development Credits Information for Students and Parents/Guardians manual published by the Department of Education here.